pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 ##### Simple runner params

-**RunnerParams** is a struct that contains simpler params adapted for simple uses
+**SimpleRunnerParams** is a struct that contains simpler params adapted for simple use cases.

  Members:
 * `guiFunction`: _VoidFunction_.